inspiredlabs/cwb/support/misc_notes.md

 Make Wash Fun (COVID 19)

-CWB delivered remote training to Hygiene Promotion (HP) Officers from Solidartiés International (SI)
+CWB delivered remote training to Hygiene Promo- tion (HP) Officers from Solidartiés International (SI)

-working with Rohingya refugees and host communities in Teknaf- Bangladesh.
-The training sessions were conducted via Zoom.
+working with Rohingya refugees and host commu- nities in Teknaf- Bangladesh.
+The training sessions

+were conducted via Zoom.
 In the same week, the SI trainees would then test with the target groups, give feedback, and train their SI colleagues and

 Rohingya community volunteers.
-Following completion of the training, SI then continued their own
+Following com- pletion of the training, SI then continued their own

 training and measuring of sessions in the field.
 The

-project was very successful both as a demonstration of the viability of remote training as well as
+project was very successful both as a demonstra- tion of the viability of remote training as well as

 demonstrating the relevance and usefulness of the

-CWB approach to Hygiene Promotion in this current covid-19 context.
-Since completing the training, SI staff have delivered CWB-style hygiene promotion sessions directly to almost 10,000 children.
+CWB approach to Hygiene Promotion in this cur- rent covid-19 context.
+Since completing the trai- ning, SI staff have delivered CWB-style hygiene pro- motion sessions directly to almost 10,000 children.

 <!-- CWBi 18 Annual Report -->